apper-canvas/shopflow-data-compatible/TECHNICAL_INTEGRATION_GUIDE.md

   }
 }
 ```
-Beta testers OR admins can access.
+Either logged in users OR admins can access.

+**Note:** Default operator is `"OR"` when not specified, but it's recommended to explicitly set `"operator": "AND"` for admin routes to ensure all conditions must pass.

 ---